gax1985/NSCC/.history/NSCC/Dalhousie/Digital Innovation/Midterm Preparation_20260225094407.md

 ---

+Here is the continuation of your study notes, extracting and explaining the key concepts from the "Ada Forever" chapter of  *The Innovators* .

-### 🧠7.
+### 🧠 7.
 The Limits of AI & Lady Lovelace's Objection

 > **Original Text:***"A century after she died, Alan Turing dubbed this 'Lady Lovelace's Objection'...
 Certainly none has cleared Ada's higher bar of being able to 'originate' any thoughts of its own."*^^^^^^^^
 >